Tī Leaves – Green (20 Loose)

-*We need time to pick these ti leaves.
+We need time to pick Ti Leaves.
 Please order at least 5 days in advance.

 Additional Product Information

 Materials Used: Tī Leaf

 Scientific Name: Cordyline terminalis

 The Tī Leaves themselves can be braided into a lei, used in cooking, or as decorations for luaus or weddings.

 Width: Varies.
 Around 4.5 to 5 inches in diameter.